jskontorp/AIS-NetCDF/README.md

 ais_df <- (inner_join(ais_dplyr, time_df, by = "TIME")) # keeps only rows with both AIS and weather data
 ```

-As the met. data variables are extraxted from the `.nc` file based on the indices, a few functions are made to match latitudes, longitudes and timestamps with the right indices in the `.nc` file:
+As the met. data variables are extraxted from the `.nc` file based on the indices (try printing the lat or lon variable to see the full vector wich is refrenced by index), a few functions are made to match latitudes, longitudes and timestamps with the right indices in the `.nc` file:
 ```
 get_lon <- function(LON){
   LON = LON[[1]] # retreives value from data table